A topic from the subject of Physical Chemistry in Chemistry.

 Step-by-Step Procedure:

-4. The electrons will interact with the hydrogen molecules and excite them to higher energy levels.
+5. The electrons will interact with the hydrogen molecules, exciting them to higher electronic states.

-5. As the excited molecules decay to lower energy levels, they will emit photons of light.
+6. As the excited hydrogen molecules return to lower energy levels, they will emit photons of light (primarily in the ultraviolet region).

-• Maintaining a high vacuum in the chamber is crucial to prevent collisions between electrons and gas molecules that are not part of the hydrogen sample.
+• Maintaining a high vacuum in the chamber is crucial to minimize collisions between electrons and other gas molecules, ensuring that the observed spectral lines are due solely to the hydrogen molecules.

-• The electron gun must be accurately calibrated to ensure that electrons have sufficient energy to excite the hydrogen molecules.
+• The electron gun's energy must be carefully controlled and calibrated to ensure that the electrons have sufficient energy to excite the hydrogen molecules to various energy levels, producing a range of spectral lines.

 Significance: